feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Suryadinata also suggests that as well as the old entrenched peranakan of Semarang, the peranakan city's businessmen were not enthusiastic about taking part in Chinese nationalist activities.
 Furthermore, he suggests that Semarang was the base of the Oei Tiong Ham concern, which was important to the strength of the CHH,108 although his argument fails to convince me.

-| shall disregard Suryadinata's point that Semarang had a smaller Chinese community than Batavia and Surabaya; if one goes further, and compares the economic conditions of the Chinese in these three cities, Semarang cannot be considered a stronghold of the CHH. -From Dutch sources it is clear that the Chinese of Semarang paid a greater amount of 'personeele belasting', or property tax, than their contemporaries in Batavia.
+I shall disregard Suryadinata's point that Semarang had a smaller Chinese community than Batavia and Surabaya; if one goes further, and compares the economic conditions of the Chinese in these three cities, Semarang cannot be considered a stronghold of the CHH. -From Dutch sources it is clear that the Chinese of Semarang paid a greater amount of 'personeele belasting', or property tax, than their contemporaries in Batavia.
 This tax, which was assessed on houses, furniture, horses and vehicles was indeed higher, on average, in Semarang, 51.75 guilders compared to 37.54 guilders in Batavia.
 But in terms of tax-payment in general, [tax payment per capita], the Chinese of Batavia contributed more than their fellows in Semarang and Surabaya.

 The economic strength of the Batavian Chinese lay in their vast landownership, for which in 1932 they paid a total ground-tax of 459,000 guilders, compared to 211,000 guilders in Semarang, and 311,000 guilders in Surabaya.199 In this period the strength of Chinese landownership in the Batavia residency enabled them to endure harsh economic pressures!10 and strong competition from both the singkeh and the emerging indigenous middle-class.